 Effective December 22, 2010 the Department of Homeland Security revised the I-129 Petition for a Nonimmigrant Worker (work visa application) to require the University to state whether an export license is required for the worker because he or she will have access to export-controlled technology or technical data.
 Determining whether an export license is required can be a complex, technical process and the penalties for not obtaining a license when one is required are very substantial.

-In order to meet this new requirement, ALL H-1B and O-1 visa applicants must submit a worksheet to the Export Control Administrator within the Office of the Vice Chancellor for Research.
+In order to meet this new requirement, ALL H-1B and O-1 visa applicants must submit a worksheet to the Export Control Administrator within the Research & Innovation Office.
 This worksheet will provide the necessary information to make an initial determination of whether a license may be required.
-The Export Control Administrator will then provide this determination to the Office of International Education -- International Student and Scholar Services (ISSS) so that they can check the correct box in Part 6 of the H-1B petition.
+The Export Control Administrator will then provide this determination to the Office of International Education—International Student and Scholar Services (ISSS) so that they can check the correct box in Part 6 of the H-1B petition.

 If you are sponsoring a potential employee for a H-1B or O-1 visa, you need to complete a Visa Export Control Review Worksheet.
 The completed worksheet should be submitted to Linda Morris, the campus Export Control Administrator.
 After reviewing the worksheet (and possibly consulting with you further), Linda will send a Visa Export License Certification form to you for inclusion with your H-1B petition materials.